Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

 \subsubsection{Generating Icons from Tones}

-We report a weighted Cohen’s Kappa of 0.33 (moderate agreement) for interrater reliability on the ratings for icons expanded from tones.
-We used a two-sample t-test to compare the mean ratings of icons generated by human and GPT3 and found that the mean rating of human generated icons is significantly higher than the mean rating of the GPT3 generated icons (p-value < 0.001).
-For human generated icons, 65\% were rated high (4 or higher) and for GPT3 generated icons 37\% were rated high.
-The results are summarized in Table\ref{mean1} and Figure \ref{ratings1}.
-Again, people are better at coming up with relevant icons from tones, but GPT3 still produces a good amount of highly rated results.
+For the ratings of icons from tones, We report moderate agreement (weighted Cohen’s Kappa=0.33).
+With a Mann-Whitney U test, we found that the mean rating of human generated icons (3.84) was significantly higher than that of GPT-3-generated icons (2.98) (to a p-value < 0.001).
+For human generated icons, 65\% were rated highly.
+For GPT-3-generated icons, 37\% were rated highly.
+Again, people are better at coming up with relevant icons from tones, but GPT-3 still produces a good fraction of highly rated results.
+The results from all the tasks are summarized in Table \ref{mean1} and Figure \ref{ratings1}.